 Scholarly Commons Citation

 Stromseth, Jane E., "Introduction: Global Challenges and the Role of International Law" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1684.
+1684.